 Your tenant's renters insurance liability coverage may help you skip filing a claim.
 A good example arises when the renter's insurance covers medical payments for a tenant's guest's injuries.

-What's the difference between homeowners insurance, renters insurance, and landlord insurance coverage for personal property?
+Difference between homeowners insurance, renters insurance, and landlord insurance coverage for personal property

 As a bit of a recap and aid before you get an insurance quote, you can break down each type of coverage this way:

 - Homeowners insurance covers your personal property (not business property) anywhere in the world, but the protection comes from the policy on your primary residence.

 - Renters insurance takes care of your tenants' possessions anywhere in the world and protects the renters' belongings at your property.

 - Landlord insurance has no personal property coverage except for rental-related items left on-site such as a lawnmower or maintenance equipment.